 The Activity Updates info is also available for filtering in the Users Insights users filter, so you can easily filter your BuddyPress members by number of their activity updates.
 This can be very useful to see who your most or least active members are.

 The Users Insights user profile section also contains more detailed information about the activity updates – it lists the several most recent activity updates along with the date of the activity.
-It also includes a link to the BuddyPress Activity page in the WordPress admin, where you can see the full list of the activity updates for each user:
+It also includes a link to the BuddyPress Activity page in the WordPress admin, where you can see the full list of the activity updates of each user:

 Here is a short video showing how to activate the BuddyPress module and how you can use the filters to analyze your BuddyPress user data: